social-media-ethics-automation/book/docs/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 :class: dropdown
 Note: I am not going to directly give you code for harassing someone.

 As for repeating an action until a condition is met, those are done with [while loops](https://www.w3schools.com/python/python_while_loops.asp).
-You can use these if you have a legitimate, non-harassment use.
+Feel free to use while loops when you have a legitimate, non-harassment use.
 ````

 We will show how to use loops in Chapter 5: History of Social Media.